 While it may sound like a strange first step, it’s an important one.
 As mentioned above, this is the part of the jumping process that is the most different from jumping a regular vehicle.

 The battery you’ll use to jump the vehicle isn’t the main system battery.
 Instead, it’s the backup 12-volt battery, as you would find in any other standard car.
 This backup is in charge of running door locks, dome lights, window cranks, the air conditioning system, and several other key, but small, components of your car.

-The only concern is that the 12-volt battery on an electric car is in a different position than in a standard vehicle; because the engine is often not in the front, you may have to check the rear of the car for it.
+The only concern is that the 12-volt battery on an electric car can be in a different position than in a standard vehicle, so you may have to check the rear of the car for it.
 Check your particular vehicle’s manufacturer user manual for specific battery placement.

 Find Another Car to Jump From